HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 |Resolution|Specify a method that is allowed and retry the operation.

 ### HpeWolfram.1.0.ModifyDefaultCredentials
-Modify Credentials of Default User
+Modify Credentials of Default User.

 | | |
 |:---|:---|
 |Message Format|"Modify Credentials of Default User"
 |Severity|Warning
-|Resolution|Modify Credentials of Default User
+|Resolution|Modify Credentials of Default User.

 ### HpeWolfram.1.0.MountFailed
 Mount operation failed.